Marina-Salnikova/reddit-swiftui/README.md

 ```

 ## How to run tests
-UI tests suit located in `RedditUITests`.
+UI tests suit located in `RedditUITests` forder.

-To run in debug mode Use Xcode Test Navigator.
-To run tests in commind-line use this command:
+To run tests from commind-line use command:
 ```
 xcodebuild \
  test \